tyShinkle/md-tutorial/README.md

 ## Introduction to Markdown

-Markdown is a lightweight markup language created in 2004 and used to format content for the web.
-Many sites, including github and reddit support markdown as a way to control how text, images and other elements are displayed.
+-Markdown is a lightweight markup language created in 2004 and used to format content for the web.
+-Markdown is converted to HTML in order to be displayed in the browser.